escaperr94/escaperr94.github.io/content/arts/index.md

 Sadly, I don't have time for these things anymore.
 Life got busier, priorities shifted.

-These days, I'm more focused on **math** and **coding**, which, honestly, I also consider art forms.
-There's beauty in a clean proof, elegance in well-structured code.
-It's a different kind of creativity, but it suits me better right now.
+These days, I'm more drawn to **applied mathematics** and **research** - computer science, natural sciences, and the patterns that govern them.
+It fits my career path, and honestly, I find it just as fascinating.
+What I love most is how elegant ideas can be expressed through math - not the proofs themselves, but the intuition behind them.
+And the more I look, the more I see art hidden in nature itself - in fractals, in symmetry, in the quiet order of things.

 Maybe one day I'll return to paper and strings.
 But for now, my canvas is the terminal, and my brush is logic.